andy39866821/EE6470-Implement-of-Many-Core-System-Homework-1-/report.md

 ```
 #### testbench
 The function read in and write out bmp file is just like the function that template provied.
 Below is the IO module that IO data with filter.
 for below 2 modules, they all waiting the control signal (i, j ,x etc.) then do the function(send data or write out data to bmp output function).
+Finally, filter will send a **finish** signal when writing to let  tb know that wether the whold procedure is done or not.
 ```
 void Testbench::input_data(){